gbayer-1/AZMLND_C2/README.md

 To interact with the deployed endpoint, one can use the score method and provide an input of the shown format ({"data": [{...}]}).

 ### Consume Model Endpoint
-Using the information from swagger, I can prepare my endpoint.py script to interact with the deployed model using the python SDK.
+Using the information from swagger, I prepared my endpoint.py script to interact with the deployed model using the python SDK.
 In endpoint.py I provided the endpoint uri, to which my script addresses the request and an authentication key.

 <img width=300 alt="Screenshot 2021-10-13 160243" src="https://user-images.githubusercontent.com/92030321/137273692-192dfd1b-d6e0-42d2-91be-5d764c9ad66a.png">